2026 Student Awards

 Payment & Refunds

-Payments can be made by Visa, MasterCard or American Express (AmEx is for Canadian payments only at this time), or PayPal.
-US and international entry fees are payable in US funds.
+- Payment Options: Visa, MasterCard, and American Express (AmEx available for Canadian payments only), or PayPal.
+US and international fees must be paid in US dollars.

-For students with a school code, please select "School Code" as the method of payment, followed by the school code issued by your instructor/school.
+NOTE TO STUDENTS WITH A SCHOOL CODE For students with a school code, please select "School Code" as the method of payment, followed by the school code issued by your instructor/school.

-If you have a large volume of student entries to submit and would like to organize payment through your school, contact awards@appliedartsmag.com for a School Group Code.
+NOTE TO TEACHERS If you have a large volume of student entries to submit and would like to organize payment through your school, contact awards@appliedartsmag.com for a School Group Code.
 We will track entries and issue an invoice.

 Entries are non-refundable.
 If an entry is submitted to the same category, entrants will have the option to move the entry to another category or enter new work in its place.